colomboe/KIO/GettingStarted.md

 # Getting started with KIO

-KIO is a side effect wrapper that suspends side effects in order to provide referential transparency even when your code need to interact with the outside world.
+KIO is a side effect wrapper that suspends side effects in order to provide referential transparency even when your code needs to interact with the outside world.
 The `KIO` data type has three type parameters:
  - `R`: represents the type you are going to inject in the environment in order to provide the needed dependencies, configurations or parameters.
  - `E`: represents the data type that is used when the monad is in the "failure" state.